-In cases of incapacity.
+In cases of incapacity

-4. When a Diocese desires the ordination of a Bishop Coadjutor, the Standing Committee shall forward to the Presiding Bishop, in addition to the evidence and testimonials required by Canon III.11.3.a, a certificate of the Presiding Officer and Secretary of the Convention that every requirement of this Section has been complied with.

-Required notices.

-5. There shall be only one Bishop Coadjutor in any Diocese.

-b.
-Bishops Suffragan

-If a Diocese discerns a need for another Bishop due to the extent of diocesan work, the Diocese may elect a Bishop Suffragan in accordance with Canon III.11.1 and this Canon III.11.9.b.

-Bishop Suffragan.

-- Before the election of a Bishop Suffragan in a Diocese, the consent of a majority of the Bishops exercising jurisdiction and of the several Standing Committees must be obtained. - 3. i.
-A Bishop Suffragan shall act as an assistant to and under the direction of the Bishop Diocesan.

-ii.
-Before the election of a Bishop Suffragan in a Diocese, the Bishop Diocesan shall submit a consent with a description of the role and the Consents and duties.

-duties of the Bishop Suffragan to the Convention of the Diocese.

-Tenure of office.

-- 4. The tenure of office of a Bishop Suffragan shall not be determined by the tenure of office of the Bishop Diocesan. - 5.
-No Bishop Suffragan, while acting as such, shall be Rector, but may serve as Member of the Clergy in charge of a Congregation.

-c.
-Missionary Bishop

-Constitution and Canons.

-1. The election of a person to be a Bishop in a Missionary Diocese shall be held in accordance with the procedures set forth in the Constitution and Canon III.11 Sections 1-8, this Canon III.11.9.c and Canon III.12.6.

-Provincial election.
+Diocese may request the Convention to act without the consent.
+The request shall be accompanied by a certificate by at least two licensed medical doctors, psychologists or psychiatrists as to the inability of the Diocesan Bishop to issue the written consent.
+Required notices 4.
+When a Diocese desires the ordination of a Bishop Coadjutor, the Standing Committee shall forward to the Presiding Bishop, in addition to the evidence and testimonials required by Canon III.11.3.a, a certificate of the Presiding Officer and Secretary of the Convention that every requirement of this section has been complied with.
+5. There shall be only one Bishop Coadjutor in any Diocese. b.
+Bishops Suffragan Bishop Suffragan 1.
+If a Diocese discerns a need for another Bishop due to Disnop Suffragan the extent of diocesan work, the Diocese may elect a Bishop Suffragan in accordance with Canon III.11.1 and this Canon III.11.9.b.
+Before the election of a Bishop Suffragan in a Diocese, the consent of a majority of the Bishops exercising jurisdiction and of the several Standing Committees must be obtained.
+3. Consents and duties i.
+A Bishop Suffragan shall act as an assistant to and under the direction of the Bishop Diocesan. ii.
+Before the election of a Bishop Suffragan in a Diocese, the Bishop Diocesan shall submit a consent with a description of the role and the duties of the Bishop Suffragan to the Convention of the Diocese.
+Tenure of office 4.
+The tenure of office of a Bishop Suffragan shall not be determined by the tenure of office of the Bishop Diocesan.
+5. No Bishop Suffragan, while acting as such, shall be Rector, but may serve as Member of the Clergy in charge of a Congregation. c.
+Missionary Bishop Constitution and Canons 1.
+The election of a person to be a Bishop in a Missionary Diocese shall be held in accordance with the procedures set forth in the Constitution and Canon III.11 Sections 1-8, this Canon III.11.9.c and Canon III.12.6.
+Provincial election 2.
 The Convention of a Missionary Diocese may, in lieu of electing a Bishop, request that such election be made on its behalf by the Synod of the Province, or the House of Bishops of the Province subject to confirmation of the Provincial Council, or the Regional Council of Churches in full communion with this Church of which the Diocese is a member.
 A Certificate of the Election, signed by the presiding officer and the Secretary of the Synod or Provincial House of Bishops, or Regional Council, and a testimonial in the form required in Canon III.11 signed by a constitutional majority of the Synod, Provincial House of Bishops or Regional Council, shall be transmitted by its presiding officer to the Standing Committee of the Missionary Diocese on whose behalf such election was made.
 The Standing Committee shall thereupon proceed as set forth in Canon III.11, the above Certification of Election and Testimonial serving in lieu of evidence of election and testimonial therein required.